pulumi/pulumi-hugo/STYLE-GUIDE.md

 * Every page should have exactly one `h1`.
 * Headings levels should only increment one level at a time.
 E.g., if your previous heading level was an `h2`, the next heading must be an `h2` or an `h3`, but not, e.g., an `h4` or `h5`.
 *  Include keywords relating to the content immediately following the heading in `h2` and deeper.
-*  Try to front-load your keywords into the sentence to more immediately indicate the subject matter of the following content.
+*  Try to front-load your keywords into the sentence to indicate more immediately to the reader the subject matter of the following content.
 *  - Alternate your topical keywords, visit the [online Thesarus](https://www.thesaurus.com/) if you are stuck.
 *  Try not to use repetitive headings (e.g., starting with the same word, using the same keyword)